-- The research team will ask how you are doing - You will be given the study medicine (for 36 weeks (week 1-week 37) - The research team will assess your eczema severity - You will be asked to complete a short questionnaire about any flare ups, side effects of the medicines and your quality of life - Your blood pressure will be taken (to check that the study medicines do not affect this) - Your study doctor will carry out a physical examination - Your height and weight will be measured (at some visits)
+- The research team will ask how your child is doing - Your child will be given the study medicine for 36 weeks (week 1-week 37) - The research team will assess your child's eczema severity - You will be asked to complete a short questionnaire about any flare ups, side effects of the medicines and your own and your child's quality of life - Your child's blood pressure will be taken (to check that the study medicines do not affect this) - Your child's study doctor will carry out a physical examination - Your child's height and weight will be measured (at some visits)

-If you were receiving one of the study medicines as part of standard care, blood would be taken at the same times as in the study.
+If your child was receiving one of the study medicines as part of standard care, blood would be taken at the same times as in the study.
 The additional samples that we would like to take for the study are as follows:

 - additional blood when routine samples are taken (no extra needles required).
-At visit 2 this will include a one off blood sample to look at the genes in your blood to see if they affect how you respond to the study medication.
-If you are not able to provide this sample we can do this by looking at a sample of your saliva (spit). - urine sample (at some visits)
+At visit 2 this will include a one off blood sample to look at the genes in your child's blood to see if they affect how your child responds to the study medication.
+If your child isn't able to provide this sample we can do this by looking at a sample of your child's saliva (spit). - urine sample (at some visits)

-Whilst you are receiving the study treatment, the research team will use blood samples collected to check that the study medicine hasn't affected your liver, kidneys or blood count.
-If the dose of the study medicine needs reducing, then the study team will be able to do this for you.
+Whilst your child is receiving the study treatment, the research team will use blood samples collected to check that the study medicine hasn't affected your child's liver, kidneys or blood count.
+If the dose of the study medicine needs reducing, then the study team will be able to do this for your child.

-Once the study is complete, all samples will be destroyed.

-At visits 2, 6, 9 and 11 we will ask you if we can use a special tape to remove a few skin cells.
+Once the study is complete all samples will be destroyed.
+At visits 2, 6, 9 and 11 we will ask your child if we can use a special tape to remove a few skin cells.
 This does not hurt and is the same as if you were to use sticky tape on your skin, lifting it up gently after applying it.
-Only some hospitals will collect this sample and your research team will tell you if you will be asked to give a sample.
+Only some hospitals will collect this sample and your research team will tell you if your child will be asked to give a sample.